Uyadsb/Snake-Game/README.md

 ## How to Play

-  °  Movement: Use the arrow keys to control the direction of the snake.
+   °  **Movement**: Use the arrow keys to control the direction of the snake.
-  °  Objective: The goal is to eat the fruit that appears on the screen.
+   °  **Objective**: The goal is to eat the fruit that appears on the screen.
 Each time the snake eats the fruit, it grows longer, and the score increases.
-  °  Game Over: The game ends if the snake runs into the wall or into itself.
+   °  **Game Over**: The game ends if the snake runs into the wall or into itself.

 ## Screenshots